phylliroe/CSE-4050-Fall-2020/css/README.md

+# CSS Assignment
 File for demonstrating understanding of CSS.
-Used in conjunction with previous HTML file.
+Used with: ../html/index.html